 echo " Role: Load balancer primary node"

-# Show current connection count
+# Show connection details

-local connections=$(netstat -an | grep :443 | grep ESTABLISHED | wc -l)
+local https_conns=$(netstat -an 2>/dev/null | grep :443 | grep ESTABLISHED | wc -l)

-echo " Active HTTPS connections: $connections"
+echo " Active connections: HTTPS=$https_conns, HTTP=$http_conns"

 else